 Sheryl Buro, Long Island Contractors’ Association

-Randell Bynum, Girl Scouts of Nassau County
+ICON: Randell Bynum, Girl Scouts of Nassau County

 Erika Calderon, Brinster & Bergman LLP

-Shantay Carter, BSN, RN, Women of Integrity Inc.
+Shantay Carter, BSN, RN Women of Integrity Inc.

-Dr. Kimberly R. Cline, Long Island University
+ICON: Dr. Kimberly R. Cline, Long Island University

-Erin Colton, News12 Long Island
+MISTRESS OF CEREMONIES: Erin Colton, News12

-Dr. Maria P. Conzatti, Nassau Community College
+ICON: Dr. Maria P. Conzatti, Nassau Community College

 Elisabetta T. Coschignano, Sahn Ward Braff Coschignano PLLC